eramsay20/react-node-starter/README.md

 # Add Request Body Validation ( OPTIONAL )
 See Utils > validation.js for sample implementation of request body validation MW

+# MOVE TO FRONTEND SETUP! (see readme in 'frontend' folder)